Last Updated: 5/12/23 | May 12th, 2023

 Bygdøynesveien 37, +47 24 11 41 50, marmuseum.no/en.
 Open daily from 10am-5pm (shorter hours in the off-season).
 Admission is 140 NOK.

 No matter what you’re interested in, Oslo can keep you entertained.
 With its diverse collection of museums, an abundance of parks and hiking trails, and beautiful vistas and scenery, it’s hard to get bored here.
 And while it is an expensive destination, I promise that a trip to Oslo is worth every krone!

 My detailed 200+ page guidebook is made for budget travelers like you!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel while in Europe.
 It has suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
 Click here to learn more and get your copy today.

 Book Your Trip to Oslo: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned!

 Book Your Accommodation

-You can book your hostel with Hostelworld as it has the most comprehensive inventory.
-If you want to stay somewhere else, use Booking.com, as it consistently returns the cheapest rates for guesthouses and hotels.
-My favorite places to stay in Oslo are:
+You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
+If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+My favorite places to stay in the city are: